exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 However, the ability to write to the redundant copy requires that all volumes are online and operational. **If all volumes are in the ONLINE state, then SDDC is functioning properly and the cluster is capable of handling a disaster scenario and swapping to the passive data center.
 In any other state (DEGRADED or RECOVERING), there is no guarantee that the cluster can handle a disaster scenario on the passive or active side.** In these statuses, it depends on which nodes crash and if there is a full redundancy already in place for those nodes.

+You can use the below tools to ensure:
+1. All volumes are in an ONLINE state
+2. There aren't any data segments on a reserve node (causes degraded performance)
+3. All redundant segments are on nodes in DC2
+4. The data and archive volumes are using the same nodes (NOTE: this is recommended to avoid any headaches in case of a node failure which could result in the data and archive volumes being in different states)

 ### Monitoring Volume States

 You should monitor the state of the volumes and take the appropriate action: